PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/slowfast.md

 ## Train

-You can start training by such command：
+You can start training by：

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7